jzills/ActionCache/README.md

 ## Features

 - Designed for simplicity and ease of use.
-- Supports namespaced caching with the flexibility to utilize multiple cache layers, including IMemoryCache and Redis.
+- Supports namespaced caching with the flexibility to utilize multiple cache layers.
+- Extensions to support *Redis*, *SqlServer* and *Azure Cosmos DB* as cache stores.
 - Implements automatic cache eviction policies based on one or more namespaces to ensure efficient cache management.

 ## Installation